jupyter-book/jupyter-book/docs/start/build.md

 corresponding file in your book's folder, or delete that page's HTML in the `_build/html` folder.

+## Local preview

+To preview your book, you can open the generated HTML files in your browser.
+Either double-click the html file in your local folder, or enter the absolute path to the file in your browser navigation bar adding `file://` at the beginning (e.g. `file://Users/my_path_to_book/_build/index.html`).

-## Next step: build and publish your book
+## Next step: publish your book

 Now that you've created the HTML for your book, it's time to publish it online.
 That's covered in the next section.